Institute for Policy Studies – www.ips-dc.orgPolitical Research Associates

 In 2006, commission members included Chair Larry Wortzel, former director of the Asian Studies Center at the Heritage Foundation; Daniel Blumenthal of the American Enterprise Institute (AEI); Peter Brookes of Heritage; Thomas Donnelly of the Center for Strategic and International Studies and formerly of AEI and the Project for the New American Century; Kerri Houston of the right-wing Frontiers for Freedom; and Fred Thompson of AEI.
 All six Republican-appointed members are associated with right-wing think tanks in Washington, DC.

-Democratic appointees generally come from professions that deal with trade issues, either in labor, government, or business.
-Those appointed by Rep. Nancy Pelosi (D-CA), a longtime opponent of normal trading relations with China, are ardent critics of China's trade and labor practices.
-One of these is George Becker, who sits on the AFL-CIO's executive council and is the president of the United Steelworkers, which has long argued for trade protections for U.S. industry.
+government, or business.
+Those appointed by Rep. Nancy Pelosi (D-CA), a longtime opponent of normal trading relations with China, are ardent critics of China’s trade and labor practices.
+One of these is George Becker, who sits on the AFL-CIO’s executive council and is the president of the United Steelworkers, which has long argued for trade protections for U.S. industry.

 Besides Robinson, some former Republican appointees include such ideologically charged figures as Arthur Waldron, Stephen Bryen, and Michael Ledeen, all of AEI.